-In the series The Maxx, Mr. Gone is often quoted for saying "Of course I have a problem with women.
-Everybody has a problem with women.
-Because women taunt, and tease, and are attractive, and punish you for being attracted," which some fans find to be insightful and accurate.
+In the series The Maxx, Mr. Gone is often quoted for saying "Of course I've got a problem with women.
+Everyone has a problem with women.
+Because women taunt and tease.
+Because they are attractive, and they punish you for being attracted," which some fans find to be insightful and accurate.
 In fact, Mr. Gone is a rapist, and this attitude was intended as a representation of how a rapist thinks.

 The Decepticons might as well be called "Transformers: Robots In Leather Pants".
 It's not quite clear how one can perceive the Autobots as evil and the Decepticons as noble warriors when they're called "the evil Decepticons" in the theme song, but there's a small but vocal fan group that supports this theory.
 One fan by the name of Raksha even became moderately famous within the fandom for it.